Radiology: United Kingdom

 Radiology is an extremely competitive speciality in the UK, attracting applicants from a broad range of backgrounds.
 Applicants are welcomed directly from the Foundation Programme, as well as those who have completed higher training.
-Recruitment and selection into training post in clinical radiology posts in England, Scotland and Wales is done by an annual nationally coordinated process lasting from November to March.
+Recruitment and selection into training posts in clinical radiology in England, Scotland, and Wales is done by an annual nationally coordinated process lasting from November to March.
 In this process, all applicants are required to pass a Specialty Recruitment Assessment (SRA) test.
 Those with a test score above a certain threshold are offered a single interview at the London and the South East Recruitment Office.
 At a later stage, applicants declare what programs they prefer, but may in some cases be placed in a neighbouring region.

 The training programme lasts for a total of five years.
 During this time, doctors rotate into different subspecialities, such as paediatrics, musculoskeletal or neuroradiology, and breast imaging.
 During the first year of training, radiology trainees are expected to pass the first part of the Fellowship of the Royal College of Radiologists (FRCR) exam.
 This comprises a medical physics and anatomy examination.
-Following completion of their part 1 exam, they are then required to pass six written exams (part 2A), which cover all the subspecialities.
-Successful completion of these allows them to complete the FRCR by completing part 2B, which includes rapid reporting, and a long case discussion.
+Following completion of their part 1 exam, they are then required to pass six written exams (part 2A), which cover all the subspecialties.
+Successful completion of these allows them to complete the FRCR by completing part 2B, which includes rapid reporting and a long case discussion.

 After achieving a certificate of completion of training (CCT), many fellowship posts exist in specialities such as neurointervention and vascular intervention, which would allow the doctor to work as an Interventional radiologist.
 In some cases, the CCT date can be deferred by a year to include these fellowship programmes.

 UK radiology registrars are represented by the Society of Radiologists in Training (SRT), which was founded in 1993 under the auspices of the Royal College of Radiologists.
 The society is a nonprofit organisation, run by radiology registrars specifically to promote radiology training and education in the UK.
-Annual meetings are held by which trainees across the country are encouraged to attend.
+Annual meetings are held, to which trainees across the country are encouraged to attend.

 Currently, a shortage of radiologists in the UK has created opportunities in all specialities, and with the increased reliance on imaging, demand is expected to increase in the future.
-Radiographers, and less frequently Nurses, are often trained to undertake many of these opportunities in order to help meet demand.
+Radiographers, and less frequently Nurses, are often trained to undertake many of these opportunities to help meet demand.
 Radiographers often may control a "list" of a particular set of procedures after being approved locally and signed off by a consultant radiologist.
 Similarly, radiographers may simply operate a list for a radiologist or other physician on their behalf.
-Most often if a radiographer operates a list autonomously then they are acting as the operator and practitioner under the Ionising Radiation (Medical Exposures) Regulations 2000.
+Most often, if a radiographer operates a list autonomously, then they are acting as the operator and practitioner under the Ionising Radiation (Medical Exposures) Regulations 2000.
 Radiographers are represented by a variety of bodies; most often this is the Society and College of Radiographers.
 Collaboration with nurses is also common, where a list may be jointly organised between the nurse and radiographer.